NYX (2024 series): Reception

 Following the release of NYX #7, Chris Miller of Screen Rant commented that "what sets the NYX series apart from the other ongoing X-Men series, is its sense of scale" and its focus on community where the "goal of NYX, both the series and the community center, is to hyper-focus on the day-to-day lives of mutants who don't have the luxury of living in a mansion or a private island".
 Miller highlighted how it shows Xavier's dream in action with young mutants taking a different approach in accomplishing it and that this group is "quicker to bridge the peace between mutants and humans.
 They're embracing the better parts of Krakoan and Arakki society while allowing humanity to participate in the culture as well".
 In a joint review of NYX #9 for ComicsXF, Armaan Babu highlighted the "grounded but delightful vibes" of Mortarino's design work where "everyone's outfit is unique and even seems to say a little about them.
 It's a refreshing change from characters being either in costume or in something generic".
 On the issue also being part of the X-Manhunt event, Stephanie Burt opined "extra points for Kelly and Lanzing for pulling off a stunt that anyone writing long term for Marvel must master: They've integrated an editorially mandated crossover without completely derailing the plots, the characters or the ideas at the center of their own book".
 Jonathan Jones of AIPT similarly noted that NYX #9 "largely succeeds as a satisfying penultimate issue as well as the second part of a crossover".
 Rich Johnston of Bleeding Cool opined that the issue is part of multiple crossover events and "does more for One World Under Doom than any of the other crossovers so far".

 On the cancellation of NYX, Jones commented that the series "has always been an underdog: from the unexpected title, cast composition, and nuanced core concepts, Marvel seemed to continually face difficulty in selling this book, even if it has been widely praised by those who took a chance on it".
 Jones highlighted that "to the best of their ability, the young heroes of NYX have revitalized the mutant community of New York City over the course of the From the Ashes era" which included the development of "a new Morlock sanctuary under the city" that maintained "Krakoan cultural practices to the best of their ability" along with the use of the NYX Community Center to distribute "material and academic resources for mutants and their allies".

+Awards

+NYX was nominated for the 2025 GLAAD Media Award for Outstanding Comic Book.